alexromano/knot-research/README.md

 **Template**
 Contains template files I made for students to use when starting a project like this.
 Boiler plate code for defining geometry, building that geometry with PyOpenGL, and a crystal ball type interface for interacting with the OpenGL window.

+A tech report which used this setup can be found here: https://www2.eecs.berkeley.edu/Pubs/TechRpts/2017/EECS-2017-114.pdf